robtweed/ewd-qoper8-gtm/README.md

     });

-The dbClosed and globalStoreStarted events provide no arguments.
+The dbClosed and DocumentStoreStarted events provide no arguments.

 ## Example